frankone11/prueba_gpio/README.md

 # Prueba GPIO

-Starts a Prueba_GPIO task to blink LED.
+Starts a Prueba_GPIO task to blink LED with ESP8266.